Can Magnetic Forces Do Work?: Elementary Multipoles

 and vanishing current density

-An elementary calculation using the Maxwell equations \eqref{eq:GaussEq}\textendash \eqref{eq:AmpereEq} shows that the resulting electric field for all $\vec x\ne\vec x^{\prime}$ is directed outward from the point $\vec x^{\prime}$, with an inverse-square dependence on the distance $\vecnorm{\vec x-\vec x^{\prime}}$ from $\vec x^{\prime}$, whereas the magnetic field vanishes:
+An elementary calculation using the Maxwell equations \eqref{eq:GaussEq}\textendash \eqref{eq:AmpereEq} shows that the resulting electric field for all $\vec x\ne\vec x^{\prime}$ is directed outward (for $q>0$) or inward (for $q<0$) from the point $\vec x^{\prime}$, with an inverse-square dependence on the distance $\verts{\vec x-\vec x^{\prime}}$ from $\vec x^{\prime}$, whereas the magnetic field vanishes: